programminghistorian/ph-submissions/en/drafts/originals/ocr-with-google-vision-and-tesseract.md

 6. [Create a Google Storage bucket](https://cloud.google.com/storage/docs/creating-buckets)

 In Cloud Storage, data are stored in 'buckets'.
-Although it is possible to upload folders or files to your buckets in your browser, this step will be integrated in the script in this tutorial.
+Although it is possible to upload folders or files to your buckets in your browser, this step will be integrated into the script in this tutorial.

 ### Python setup